×

 • Difficulty in hearing.

 The doctor will inquire about your child’s medical history and symptoms.
-Also, he or she might inquire about the medical history of your family.
+Also, he or she might inquire about your family’s medical history.
 He or she will examine your youngster medically.
-Additionally, your child can have tests including a spinal tap (lumbar puncture), blood tests, MRI or CT scan and swabs from nose, throat or the rectum.
+Additionally, your child can have tests, including a spinal tap (lumbar puncture), blood tests, MRI or CT scan, and swabs from the nose, throat, or rectum.

-The respiratory tract is where infections typically begin.
-It may initially result in a cold, sinus infection, or ear infection in a youngster.
-The brain and spinal cord may then be affected after it enters the bloodstream.There are numerous vaccinations available to protect against some of the viral and bacterial illnesses that can result in meningitis.
+Infections typically begin in the respiratory tract.
+In young children, this may initially result in a cold, sinus infection, or ear infection.
+After entering the bloodstream, the brain and spinal cord may be affected.
+Numerous vaccinations are available to protect against some of the viral and bacterial illnesses that can result in meningitis.

 Frequently Asked Questions